Your Best Customers Want to Leave You a Google Review. They Just Forget.

 |---|---|---|

-Pro tip: The best approach is to text/email the review request as soon as you leave the job site.
-If you can't do it manually, automate it to trigger when you mark a job as complete in your system.
+Pro tip: Send the review request as soon as you leave the job site.
+Walk to your truck, hit send.
+If you can't do it manually every time, set up automation to trigger it when you mark a job complete.
+That's the real move.

-Here are proven scripts you can copy and customize.
-The key: keep it short, personal, and include the direct link.
+You don't need to reinvent the wheel.
+Here are proven scripts you can copy, tweak with your info, and start using today.
+The secret?
+Keep it short, make it personal, and always include the direct link.

 Text Message Scripts